 Chichester District tree scheme

-Whether your land is within a priority area or not, please get in touch if you'd like to plant more trees in your area.
+Whether your land is within a priority area or not, please get in touch by emailing us if you'd like to plant more trees in your area.
 We have several schemes available, and the wide variety of options will enable us to support many, diverse planting projects.

 Do I need to gain permission before planting trees?